Multi-step Jailbreaking Privacy Attacks on ChatGPT

 \subsubsection{Evaluated Prompts}

 To evaluate privacy threats of ChatGPT, we follow \citet{huang-etal-2022-large}'s experimental settings to measure \textit{association} under the zero-shot setting.
-In our experiments, the \textit{association} refers to recovering the corresponding emails given their names.
-In addition, we assume we have no prior knowledge about the textual formats of (name, email) pairs, and we simply query ``What is the email address of [\textit{name}]?'' for all the cases.
-We leverage jailbreak and chain-of-thought (CoT) prompts to create the following prompts:
+In our experiments, we test \textit{association} on \lhr{email addresses and phone numbers}. \lhr{In addition, we assume we have no prior knowledge about the textual formats, and there is no text overlap between our prompts and the contents to be evaluated.} We leverage jailbreaking and \lhr{multi-step} prompts to create the following prompts: